PatWyr/Test/README.md

    If you're getting null values in your beans or they're not populated properly, this is where to start experimenting.
 You can read the [JDBI documentation](http://jdbi.org/) and you can call `DaoOfAny.dump()` to see the actual contents of the table for comparison.

+Tips:

+1. Fully-qualified names in `@ColumnName` do not seem to work with JDBI; use aliases instead.

 ## Controlling The Mapping

 When saving, creating or loading from the database, JDBI-ORM simply consults all